Information for Acropolis Museum

-A combination ticket to the Acropolis, Acropolis museum, the Temple of Zeus, and the Museum of the Ancient Olympic Games will help you get started on your day.
+A ticket gets you into the Acropolis and Acropolis Museum.
+It also gets you into the Temple of Zeus and the Museum of the Ancient Olympic Games.
+It will help you get started on your day.

-A single entry ticket for the Acropolis museum can be purchased at the ticket booth or in advance online.
+You can purchase a single-entry ticket for the Acropolis Museum at the ticket booth or online in advance.

 Or as a ticket bundle with more Athens archaeological sites.